Close

 • Establishing a duty of care for animals

-• Setting out the obligations of animal owners or people in charge of animals; they are required to meet an animal’s physical, health, and behavioral needs, and must alleviate pain or distress.
+• Setting out the obligations of animal owners or people in charge of animals; they are required to meet an animal’s physical, health, and behavioural needs, and must alleviate pain or distress.

 • Provisions to prevent ill treatment and inadequate care of animals.

-Originally established in 1999 the Act is amended as updates are required, for example:
+Originally enacted in 1999 the Act is updated through amendments as needed.
+For example:

-• 2022; updated to reflect the ban on live animal exports
+• 2022updated to incorporate the ban on live animal exports

-The Ministry for Primary Industries (MPI), Royal New Zealand Society for the Prevention of Cruelty to Animals (SPCA) and New Zealand Police all have enforcement powers under the Animal Welfare Act.
-The Act is primarily enforced by MPI and SPCA, and both organisations have a team of animal welfare inspectors.
+The Ministry for Primary Industries (MPI) is the government agency responsible for administering the Animal Welfare Act.
+MPI, the Society for the Prevention of Cruelty to Animals (SPCA), and the New Zealand Police all hold enforcement powers under the Act.
+In practice, enforcement is carried out primarily by MPI and the SPCA, each of which employs teams of animal welfare inspectors.

 Enforcement options available to both MPI and SPCA include: